HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 Here's a before and after look at Adobe's new performance management system.

-Employee benefits management is another complex task for HR, but it's an important one as attractive benefits packages retain your top employees.
-The right benefits automation tool helps with everything from verifying employee eligibility to open enrollment to managing claims.
+The right benefits automation tool helps with everything from verifying employee eligibility to open enrollment and managing claims.

 The Global Business Travel Association states that it takes 20 minutes to complete a single expense report at an average cost of $58 per report.
 But 19% of expense reports contain errors adding a further 18 minutes and $52 to the process cost.